12 Driving Test Tips: Learn How to Pass Your Practical Driving Test in 2021

 Tip #10 – Practice reverse parallel parking

-Parallel parking is known to be one of the most difficult things to be commonly tested on the driving test.
+Parallel parking is known to be one of the most difficult things to be commonly tested on the driving test in the UK.
 Many drivers hate parallel parking and go to great lengths to avoid having to parallel park unless they absolutely have to.